๐Ÿ“š More on this topic: VRAM Requirements ยท What Can You Run on 8GB ยท What Can You Run on 16GB ยท Quantization Explained ยท Qwen 3.5 9B Setup Guide

 ollama pull qwen2.5:14b

-2. Llama 3.1 8B at Q6_K โ When you want headroom for longer context or prefer near-lossless quality on a smaller model.
-Fast and dependable.
+4. Llama 3.1 8B at Q6_K โ€” Fast, dependable, huge ecosystem.
+When you want headroom for longer context or prefer a smaller footprint.

 ollama pull llama3.1:8b

-4. DeepSeek Coder V2 Lite โ The coding specialist.
+5. DeepSeek Coder V2 Lite โ€” The coding specialist.
 MoE architecture means only 2.4B parameters are active per inference, making it fast and memory-efficient despite 16B total params.

 ollama pull deepseek-coder-v2:16b

 New to local AI?
-Start with our Ollama setup guide โ one command to install, one command to run.
+Start with our Ollama setup guide โ€” one command to install, one command to run.

-โ Check what fits your hardware with our Planning Tool.
+โ†’ Check what fits your hardware with our Planning Tool.

 Tips to Maximize 12GB